ShapeLib: Designing a library of programmatic 3D shape abstractions with Large Language Models

 \subsubsection{Propose Function Applications}

-In this stage, we give a shape to an LLM, along with the interface, and ask it to write a program that would reconstruct the shape.
-We represent the shape in a structured fashion, as a list of \textit{Part objects}, where each part has dimensions, position and semantic label from a seed set shape.
+In this stage, we present the LLM with a seed set shape, along with the library interface, and ask the LLM to write a program that would reconstruct the shape.
+We represent the shape in a structured fashion, as a list of \textit{Part objects}, where each part has dimensions, position, and semantic label.
 We also pass a render of the mesh to a VLM (gpt4o), asking the VLM to describe the parts that are present in the shape.

 From these two inputs, the task is then to write a program that uses functions to recreate the input part list.
 For this purpose, we give the LLM access to a specially designed \textit{group\_parts} functions.
-This \textit{group\_parts} function, takes in a list of \textit{Part} objects, and automatically returns a \textit{CordFrame} bounding object.
+This \textit{group\_parts} function, takes in a list of \textit{Part} objects, and automatically returns a \textit{CoordFrame} bounding object.
 We provide the LLM with some out-of-category in-context examples that show how to perform this task for a toy library.
 We ask it to try to explain all parts in the shape with calls to the library functions, though if there are any single parts that cannot be explained through library calls we allow the LLM to identify these with independent \textit{group\_parts} calls.

 After the LLM predicts a program, we evaluate the function applications.
 For each function, we look at the parts that the function is trying to explain (using the \textit{group\_parts}), and can reject bad groupings of parts that are not possible under the constraints of the `valid options' part of the interface.
 We record triplets of function name, function parameters, and input parts (identified through the \textit{group\_parts} call).